 Known for their ferocity, the cougar is also beautiful.
 With their golden-green eyes and tawny coats, they simultaneously mesmerize and terrify us.
 Yet their beauty doesn’t stop at how they look; it’s also in how they move.
 The cougar maneuvers in their environment with agility, strength, grace/

 As a symbol of beauty, the cougar reminds us that beauty goes beyond the superficial.
-It’s also in how we move, how we conducts ourselves, and the actions we take.
+It’s also in how we move, how we conduct ourselves, and the actions we take.

 In South America, the Quechua People believe that seeing a puma is a positive omen that will bring good fortune.
 Thus, the Quechua associate the cougar with wealth.